oVirt/ovirt-site/source/feature/detailedhostpmmultipleagents.html.md

 ### API

-The REST API will be enhanced to include the new Proxy Preferences as follows
+The REST API will be enhanced to include the new Secondary Agent definitions as follows

 #### Flow